The Architecture of the Legend of Zelda

 Now that which sees all.

-Sealed away by four
+Banished by four

-Who is one once more.
+Who are one once more.

 Forgotten never,